Sauuudi/angular-besto-pokedex/README.md

-# Pokedex Tabla (WORK IN PROGRESS)
+# BESTO POKEDEX (WORK IN PROGRESS)

-Pokedex con 2 estilos con todos los pokemons actuales

-:warning: ahora mismo solo se muestran 50 pokemons por eficiencia
+Pokedex made in Angular, WORK IN PROGRESS